What is DTF Printing ?

 Vector Graphics: Preferred for scalability and detail retention.

-Here’s a detailed guide to the DTF printing process:
+Here’s a detailed guide to the Direct-to-Film printing process:

 1. Create the Design: Use graphic design software to create your artwork.